Hans von Dohnanyi: Early life

-Hans von Dohnanyi was born to the Hungarian composer Ernő Dohnányi and his wife, the pianist Elisabeth Kunwald.
+Hans von Dohnanyi was born to the Hungarian composer Ernő Dohnányi and his wife, pianist Elisabeth Kunwald.
 After his parents divorced, he grew up in Berlin.
 He went to the Grunewald Gymnasium there, becoming friends with Dietrich and Klaus Bonhoeffer.
 From 1920 to 1924, he studied law in Berlin.
 In 1925, he received a doctorate in law with a dissertation on "The International Lease Treaty and Czechoslovakia's Claim on the Lease Area in Hamburg Harbour".